 Enabling the Save dmServer Log to File setting saves all dmServer command line text to a log file.
 This function is only available in Windows versions of DBMaker.
-DBMaker saves it as "windows directory"/"database name".log, where "windows directory" is the active directory used by the windows operating system, and saves it in ASCII file format.
-Enabling this feature allows the database administrator to supervise connections and troubleshoot connection problems.
+DBMaker saves it as <windows directory><database name>.log, where <windows directory><database administrator to supervise connections and troubleshoot connection problems.
 This setting corresponds to the DB_SvLog keyword in the dmconfig.ini file.
 The default value is disabled.